cmuro27/Machine_Learning_Projects_and_Notes/README.md

 The notebooks are mainly from Datacamp courses.
 I have completed the track of machine learning fundamentals.
 I also got the
 Machine Learning Specialization of Stanford University by Andrew Ng.

-The projects covers the basic steps of machine learning projects: business understanding, preprocessing and cleaning data,
+The projects covers the basic steps of machine learning projects: business understanding, preprocessing and cleaning data, exploratory data analysis, modeling, evaluation, and deployment.

-exploratory data analysis, modeling, evaluation, and deployment.
+I also recommedn this incredible book from Alexey Grigorev:  Machine Learning Bookcamp_ Build a portfolio of real-life projects-Manning (2021)

 <div class="row">
   <div class="column" align="center">